Henry Cavendish (politician): Early life

 Sir Henry Cavendish's father, Sir William Cavendish, possibly painted by John Bettes the Elder.

 Henry Cavendish was born 27 December 1550, the eldest son of the politician and courtier Sir William Cavendish and Lady Bess of Hardwick.
 Henry was christened in December 1550.
 His godparents included Lady Elizabeth Tudor, half-sister to the King (she became Queen Elizabeth I); also, Henry Grey, Marquess of Dorset (soon to be Duke of Suffolk, father of Lady Jane Grey), and John Dudley, Earl of Warwick, Duke of Northumberland.

-Henry's father died 25 October 1557, while he was still young; only 6 years old.
+Henry's father died 25 October 1557.
 Henry was raised with his younger siblings William, Charles, Elizabeth, and Mary at Chatsworth House, which was completed by his mother in the 1560s, and where she lived from time to time with her third husband Sir William St Loe (1518–1565) Captain of the Queens Guard, and fourth husband, George Talbot, 6th Earl of Shrewsbury.